vegaprotocol/documentation/docs/concepts/assets/deposits-withdrawals.md

 To remove assets from the Vega network, submit a withdrawal request via a Vega app, such as the Vega Console trading interface, or using [Etherscan](../../tutorials/assets-tokens/withdrawing-assets.md).

 This request, if valid, will be put through consensus - the validators sign a multi-signature withdrawal order bundle for the ERC-20 bridge.
-The bridge validates the bundle and then releases the funds to the chosen Ethereum wallet.
+The bridge validates the bundle and then releases the funds to the chosen web3 wallet.

 If it's a successful withdrawal transaction, the ERC20 bridge will emit an `Asset_Withdrawn` event, and confirm to the Vega network that the withdrawal has been completed.